manager

 Tier definitions

-• Free — Trivial lookups, simple Q&A, straightforward single-file edits.
+• Free — trivial lookups, simple Q&A, straightforward single-file edits.
 Copilot only.

-• Light — Mechanical transforms, formatting, simple implementations, quick clarifications.
+• Light — mechanical transforms, formatting, simple implementations, quick clarifications.

-• Standard — General implementation, code review, multi-file changes, most development work.
+• Standard — general implementation, code review, multi-file changes, most development work.

-• Heavy — Architecture decisions, safety-critical code, complex multi-step reasoning.
+• Heavy — architecture decisions, safety-critical code, complex multi-step reasoning.

-• Bulk/Idle — Automated compliance checks, repetitive transforms across repos.
+• Bulk/Idle — automated compliance checks, repetitive transforms across repos.
 Prefer lowest-cost agents.

-Classify each task into a tier, then pick an agent with available quota and select the ★ preferred model for that tier.
+The manager MUST classify each task into a tier, then pick an agent with available quota and select the ★ preferred model for that tier.
 Fall back to other models in the same tier when the preferred model's agent has no quota.

 Claude